-Vegan Avocado Basil Dressing 🌱This dressing has it all.
-Creamy, citrusy, and slightly sweet with the perfect herbal balance of basil and richness of avocado.
+Vegan Avocado Basil Dressing 🌱This easy, healthy, oil-free, gluten-free salad dressing recipe has it all.
+Creamy, citrusy, and subtly sweet with the perfect herbal balance of basil and richness of avocado.

 This zesty creamy dressing will wake up any salad!